 Because they are so much less powerful, they are much slower than CO2 laser machines.
 But both lasers have limitations to the thickness and material that you can cut, regardless of which one you choose.

 The xTool M1 diode laser machine is available in 5W and 10W laser optical strengths, which is powerful enough for most home crafters.
 However, it is much less powerful than the Glowforge Pro CO2 laser tube power, which is 45W.
-The Glowforge Basic and Plus models have 40W of laser tube power. xTool just launched a 40W CO2 laser machine, but I haven’t been able to test it yet.
+The Glowforge Basic and Plus models have 40W of laser tube power.
+The xTool P2 is the most powerful at a laser power of 55W, which is huge!
+But unfortunately I haven’t been able to test it yet to see if that strength is necessary for most projects.

 The xTool M1 10W laser can cut a variety of materials including wood (up to 8mm thick) and acrylic (up to 3mm) in one pass.